Dubai Culture Showcases UAE Design Oasis, Featuring 15 UAE-Based Designers At Maison&Objet In Paris

-(MENAFN- Dubai PR Network) Dubai, UAE, 6 January 2025: The Dubai Culture & Arts Authority (Dubai Culture) has announced its participation in the Maison&Objet International Fair in Paris with the UAE Design Oasis from 16 to 20 January 2025.
-The UAE Design Oasis an initiative under the Dubai Cultural Grant Programme and the Dubai Quality of Life Strategy, bringing together 15 UAE-based designers to showcase their work at this prestigious home dcor and lifestyle fair.
+(MENAFN- Mid-East Info) The Dubai Culture & Arts Authority (Dubai Culture) has announced its participation in the Maison&Objet International Fair in Paris with the UAE Design Oasis from 16 to 20 January 2025.
+The UAE Design Oasis an initiative under the Dubai Cultural Grant Programme and the Dubai Quality of Life Strategy, bringing together 15 UAE-based designers to showcase their work at this prestigious home décor and lifestyle fair.
 This initiative aligns with Dubai Culture's commitment to nurturing the cultural and creative sectors in Dubai, and offering designers dynamic platforms to express their talent on the global stage, ultimately solidifying Dubai's position as a global hub for the creative economy.

 Dr Saeed Mubarak bin Kharbash, CEO of the Arts, Design and Literature Sector at Dubai Culture, highlighted the pivotal role of the design sector in enhancing Dubai's global standing as a destination for creatives, saying,“Dubai Culture has placed significant emphasis on the design sector, striving through its specialised initiatives and projects to elevate its competitiveness and foster an environment that inspires designers to push boundaries.
 Maison&Objet represents a vital global platform that spotlights the creative talent of UAE-based designers, highlighting Dubai's vibrant cultural scene and its support for creative start-ups and innovative projects.